lelynn/newrepo/_posts/2019-03-07-my-eperience-with-installing-ubuntu.md

 - Think twice or three times before installing the latest version of everything.
 - Dont just change your screen resolution on ubuntu.
 - Everything you do you can learn from.

+Now that I have let out my frustrations on this blog, I would like to thank whomever is reading this for listening (probably nobody).
+This was therapeutical.